Here in this article you learn about the differences in Seiko progressive lenses and get a recommendation when to choose which lens design.

 Seiko Indoor PC

-In a lot of times when you are a heavy PC user it might be a really good idea to get a second pair of progressive lenses to get a wider field of view while you look at the screen.
+A lot of times when you are a heavy PC user it might be a really good idea to get a second pair of progressive lenses to get a wider field of view while you look at the screen.
 I know you might think “sure, I buy a second pair of glasses although I have every distance sharp in every progressive lens I choose” which I understand.

 It sounds reasonable but normal progressive lenses will provide you with reading support only in the lower half of the lens.
 And if your screen sits on one level with your head you will not get the support without leaving your posture which could lead to neck pain.
-In such a case the Seiko Indoor PC progressive lenses will provide you with an extremely wide and clear zones for your PC screen and reading up close.
+In such a case the Seiko Indoor PC progressive lenses will provide you with extremely wide and clear zones for your PC screen and reading up close.

-The difference is so big to the normal progressive line up.
+The difference is so big from the normal progressive line up.
 You can perform eye movements from the left to the right and you have way less nose pointing into the direction you want to look at.
 It is really comfortable to get those lenses in addition.
 Some people aks now during the consultation.
 Why they just not go with the Seiko Indoor PC and the reason is this lens is not made for driving.

 It is really good at the distance up to 1,50m.
 If you want to look at something that is further away it will get blurry.
 So you can not wear them outside.
 But I really will enjoy reading and working with them.
 This lens is not meant to get customized to your individual angles and distance.
 But with a very long progression corridor of 25mm, you get a great computer progressive lens.